headunderheels/headunderheels.github.io/README.md

 Link: https://headunderheels.github.io/

-This website is not optimized AT ALL, and I am not an expert on accessibility properties, but still — try resizing the window.
+This website is not optimized AT ALL.
+Please don't attempt to use it on a phone or mobile device.